mirkosignorelli/info4supervisions/thesis_writing.md

 5. Conclusion / discussion

 This, however, is a rather generic backbone, and you most likely will want to adapt it to your work.
 We can discuss together how to best structure your thesis!

+## Readibility

+Keep in mind that the examiner(s) will have a limited amount of time to read and evaluate your thesis.
+For this reason, it is important that your thesis is well-structured, and that things are explained as clearly as possible and in a concise manner.
+Some suggestions:

+* **never use an abbreviation before having defined it**: define the abbreviation at its first occurrence, and use the abbreviation consistently thereafter;
+* **define the meaning of the mathematical notations you use**, and do so at their first occurrence.
+Keep in mind that the reader may not be familiar with the type of notation you use!
+* **keep it short and to the point**: since he/she will have a limited amount of time to read your thesis, the examiner will appreciate it if you can explain things coincisely and  avoid to provide information that is not relevant to your work / too many unnecessary details;
+* **proofread what you write**, and ask yourself: is that grammatically correct, and clear?
+* avoid as much as possible long sentences which may be hard to read;
+* make use of bulleted lists to organize complex chunks of information, rather than sticking everyting in a long inline paragraph.